 Russia loses 920 soldiers over past day

-Russian forces have lost 920 soldiers killed and wounded and one tank over the past day.
+Russia has lost 920 soldiers killed and wounded, as well as 43 artillery systems over the past day.

 Source: General Staff of the Armed Forces of Ukraine on Facebook